vendia/examples/features/share/graphql/golang1.x/README.md

 The command will return each of the items stored in the Uni.

-**NOTE:** The results below are representative.
-If you've made changes using other runtime examples or the GraphQL Explorer then they will be reflected in your query results as well.
+**NOTE:** The results below are representative and may not be identical to this example.
+If you've made changes using other runtime examples or the GraphQL Explorer they will be reflected in your query results.

 ```json
 {